Mountain to Marsh: Interconnected Watershed Lands

 Each of Mt.
 Tam’s watersheds is a complex mix of landscapes; their streams cascade down from forested ridges through oak woodlands, chaparral, meadows, and wetlands and flow into the bay or ocean.
 The condition of each habitat, as well as the connectivity between them, is critical to the overall health of the watershed and its inhabitants.

 The Bothin Marsh Open Space Preserve provides year-round recreational access to our public shore.
-Pathways in the Preserve are increasingly flooded as sea level rises.
+Trails in the Preserve are increasingly flooded as sea level rises.

 Climate Change Challenges